Duluth Breaks Its All-Time Seasonal Snowfall Record

 Image credit: Minnesota DNR State Climatology Office

-This snow season has been marked by frequent and often large winter storms.
-Although most parts of the state have had "breaks in the action" lasting two weeks or more at times, in general, Minnesota has had a steady diet of accumulating winter storms since mid-November.
-The snowstorm and snowfall production has been so consistent that for the first time in its history (back to the winter of 1884-85), the Twin Cities recorded five straight months, (November through March) with snowfall of 10 inches or more.
+This snow season was marked by frequent and often large winter storms.
+Although most parts of the state have had "breaks in the action" lasting two weeks or more at times, in general, Minnesota had a steady diet of accumulating winter storms since mid-November.
+The snowstorm and snowfall production was so consistent that for the first time in its history (back to the winter of 1884-85), the Twin Cities recorded five straight months, (November through March) with snowfall of 10 inches or more.
 The persistent, heavy snowfall, led to a long period with continuous snow cover, ranking 9th longest on record in the Twin Cities.

-Precipitation has been quite high during this snowy winter as well.
-In Duluth, the period November 1 through April 2 has been the wettest on record, and the Rochester, St. Cloud, and the Twin Cities were all #3 or #2 all-time for the same period.
+Precipitation was quite high during this snowy winter as well.
+In Duluth, the period November 1 through April 15 was the wettest on record, and the Rochester, St. Cloud, and the Twin Cities were all #4 or #3 all-time for the same period.

 Below are rankings for seasonal snowfall at Duluth, and seasonal snowfall and consecutive days with at least an inch of snow cover in the Twin Cities.